-To support and enhance self-empowerment and subjective wellbeing for people with dementia within and through meaningful social engagement, our approach extends design approaches to dementia, which have been discussed above, by introducing a mindfulness approach to allow for reflection, choice and responsibility to promote subjective wellbeing, self-empowerment and meaningful social engagement.
-This mindful design approach for application in the dementia context has been developed in detail elsewhere (Niedderer, Tournier and Coleston-Shields, under review).
-We therefore summarise here the key points, before moving on to the discussion of its methodological implementation in the next section.

-Based on the review of existing approaches to mindful design from various contexts, we have synthesised a framework that comprises five different mindful design approaches as follows:
+To support and enhance self-empowerment and subjective well-being for people with dementia within and through meaningful social engagement, our approach extends design approaches to dementia, which have been discussed above, by introducing a mindfulness approach to allow for reflection, choice and responsibility to promote subjective well-being, self-empowerment and meaningful social engagement.
+Based on the review of these existing approaches to mindfulness and design, we have identified five different mindful design approaches as follows:

-☐ Mindful design approach 1: Environment design may be used to improve relaxation and mood through multisensory stimulation (artificial or natural), with or without therapeutic context.
-For example, multi-sensorial (e.g. sight, sense of smell, taste, touch, etc.) stimulation is typically found in gardening and through being in contact with nature, but can also be created artificially, such as in the Snoezelen (controlled multisensory environment) approach (Ozdemir and Akdemir, 2009).

-- □ Mindful design approach 2: Design may be used to support mindfulness practices in therapeutic contexts.
-For example, Thieme et al (2013) have designed an interactive handheld light globe to support mindfulness practice in a mental health/depression therapy context. - Mindful design approach 3: Design may be used as a tool to deliver mindfulness training.
+- Mindful design approach 1: Environment design may be used to improve relaxation and mood through multisensory stimulation (artificial or natural), with or without therapeutic context.
+For example, multi-sensorial (e.g. sight, sense of smell, taste, touch, etc.) stimulation is typically found in gardening and through being in contact with nature, but can also be created artificially, such as in the Snoezelen (controlled multisensory environment) approach (Ozdemir & Akdemir, 2009). - Mindful design approach 2: Design may be used to support mindfulness practices in therapeutic contexts.
+For example, Thieme et al. (2013) have designed an interactive handheld light globe to support mindfulness practice in a mental health/depression therapy context. - Mindful design approach 3: Design may be used as a tool to deliver mindfulness training.
 An example is the thought-distancing training delivered via a mobile app: "AEON allows the user to enter his/her thoughts and visualize them as written in ink on a parchment placed under water.
-By touching the screen, the user can interact with the water and produce waves that progressively dissolve each written thought."
-(Chittaro and Vianella, 2013). - Mindful design approach 4: Create self-awareness to initiate mindfulness practice in everyday (or therapy) contexts.
-A basic application of this idea can be found in the health feature in the Apple watch, which vibrates 'tapping' the user on the wrist every hour to alert them to stand up for a minute, or to prompt them to breathe more deeply.

-Mindful design approach 5 embeds mindful choices and reflection in every day actions and social interactions.
+By touching the screen, the user can interact with the water and produce waves that progressively dissolve each written thought" (Chittaro & Vianella, 2013).

+- Mindful design approach 4: Create self-awareness to initiate mindfulness practice in everyday (or therapy) contexts.
+A basic application of this idea can be found in the health feature in the Apple watch, which vibrates "tapping" the user on the wrist every hour to alert them to stand up for a minute, or to prompt them to breathe more deeply. - Mindful design approach 5: Embeds mindful choices and reflection in every day actions and social interactions.
 Drawing on cognitive mindfulness, design can be used to direct awareness to other issues, unrelated of therapeutic purposes, such as social and environ-mental issues, cultural values and beliefs, expectations or preconceptions.
-It can offer the ability to activate and direct mindful awareness and reflection towards relevant issues or goals within everyday contexts through choices embedded in the design (Niedderer 2014).
+It can offer the ability to activate and direct mindful awareness and reflection toward relevant issues or goals within everyday contexts through choices embedded in the design (Niedderer, 2014).

-This framework of mindful design can help designers as well as people with dementias and their carers to select, develop and apply the most appropriate design interventions within dementia care and support, whether at home or in a formal care context.
+These categories of mindful design can help designers as well as people with dementias and their carers to select, develop and apply the most appropriate design interventions within dementia care and support, whether at home or in a formal care context.

 In order to implement the approach in our project and to develop relevant design interventions, it is further important to make the voices of people with dementia central to all steps of the process.
 Partners have therefore developed an interdisciplinary co-design methodology, which is discussed in the following section, which includes a discussion about co-producing with people with dementia in the research and design process, and explains the development of the different methods employed during the first and second phases of the project (data collection and design development).